-“The cloud” isn’t a place, but a method of managing IT resources that replaces local machines and private data centers with virtual infrastructure.
-In the cloud computing model, users access virtual compute, network, and storage resources made available online by a remote provider.
+“The cloud” isn’t a place, but a method of managing IT resources that replaces local machines and private data centres with virtual infrastructure.
+In the cloud computing model, users access virtual compute, network and storage resources made available online by a remote provider.
 These resources can be provisioned instantly, which is particularly useful for companies that need to scale their infrastructure up or down quickly in response to fluctuating demand.

 Benefits of cloud computing